rizzapardales/Inside-Out-UI-UX-Design/README.md

 ## Redesign Links

-The following links are the original pages we have redesigned:
+The following links are the original pages I have redesigned:

 - [Inside Out](https://www.pixar.com/feature-films/inside-out)